omerlatif123/Envirocabs-milestone-project1/README.md

 3)	 I want to learn about the company and its ethos on their website.

      The Home page will have a section which gives a visitor information about the company with the use of icon and text.
 Too much information will not be provided as to prevent the users from being overwhelmed with information on the Home page.
 The home page will feature testimonials from previous customers to reassure any new customer about its service.

      For further information about the company’s ethos the visitor can click on our commitments heading.
 The page will highlight the company’s commitment to the environment and its plant a tree initiative.
-It will state what the company has implemented to make itself environmentally friendly.
+It will state what practices the company has implemented to make itself environmentally friendly.

 4)	I want to be able to follow the company on various media platforms.